gt-crnch-rg/read-the-docs/docs/general/ssh-jump-hosts.rst

 We highly recommend that you generate and use a newer ed25519 or RSA key to connect to the Rogues Gallery testbed.
 Note that your private key should only be readable by you if you put it in your `/nethome/<username>/.ssh/` folder.

+Remember that to log in to a remote server, your *public* key needs to be added to the remote server's `authorized_keys`.
+You can use tools like `ssh-copy-id` to add your public key to the testbed.

 .. note::

   To make your setup even more secure, we recommend generating two SSH keys: 1) one on your local machine that you use to connect to the